Try JustDone

 • Institutional archives (past essays and coursework)

-Here’s where AI comes in.
-Some advanced tools, like the JustDone plagiarism checker, go beyond word-for-word matches.
+The third step relies on AI-powered similarity detection.
+Some advanced tools, like the JustDone plagiarism checker I already mentioned above, go beyond word-for-word matches.
 They analyze tone, structure, and sentence flow.

 That means even if you’ve swapped out some words, the tool might flag it if your structure closely mirrors another source.
 This helps catch paraphrased plagiarism, which is one of the trickier forms.

-Finally, you get a report.
-It shows a similarity percentage (like 12%, 22%, etc.) and highlights all the sections that match external sources.
+Finally, the fourth step is generating the similarity report.
+In this report, you can usually see a similarity percentage (like 12%, 22%, etc.) and highlighted sections that match external sources.
 It also links you to the original texts.

 The key?
 It’s not just about finding cheaters.
 A good checker, like JustDone’s, helps you find accidental overlap and fix it before your professor does.
 That’s huge for students who are still learning how to paraphrase properly.